-One of the ways you make money with stocks is by investing in companies that pay dividends.
+One of the ways to make money with stocks is by investing in companies that pay dividends.

 Dividends are profits the company distributes to shareholders.
-The companies don't do this out of the kindness of their hearts -- this is what a company is all about; making money for the owners.
+Companies don't do this out of the kindness of their hearts—they are about making money for the owners.

 The company's board of directors sets the dividend at a quarterly meeting.
-It is important to note that they are under no obligation to pay a dividend.
-If the company is hurting financially or the board is concerned about future prospects, it can forego the dividend.
+It is important to note they are under no obligation to pay a dividend.
+If the company is hurting financially, or the board is concerned about the future, it can forgo the dividend.

-The board sets the dividend rate at a per share basis.
+The board sets the dividend rate on a per-share basis.
 For example, the board may declare a quarterly dividend of $0.50 per share.
-This means if you own 100 shares of stock, you will get a check for $50 for that quarter.
+This number means if you own 100 shares of stock, you will get a check for $50 for that quarter.